 Dear Aspiring Entrepreneur,

 You're Doing It Wrong You're an entrepreneur.
 A go-getter.
 A world changer.
-A starter-upper.
+A starter upper.
 The only problem is you’re still working for someone else, for now.
 You’re saving money, trying to cut expenses, getting up at 5 am, sharing the “master plan” with friends and family.
 You watch the minutes tick tock by, put in as little effort as possible, and then sprint home to get back to work on your side business.
 Many, if not most, entrepreneurs start hustling while still employed for someone else.
 That’s not the issue.
 The issue is that successful entrepreneurs realize that no matter where they are employed, they are working for themselves.

 If you really want to achieve your goal of going out on your own, it’s time to figure out a way to leverage your current situation.
 Even if you have reached the ceiling at the company.
 Even if your boss is worse than Darth Vader.
-Even if you're surrounded by complainers, coasters or haters.
-How?
-From now on, your day job is:
+Even if you're surrounded by complainers, coasters, or haters.

 I know how hard it is to stay motivated on projects at work when your heart and brain want to be shaping your business into reality.
-But what if you saw every challenge at work as an potential resume builder in order to land a better job.
+But what if you saw every challenge at work as a potential resume builder in order to land a better job.
 Yes, another job, but a better one.
 A raise would allow you to put more into savings and pay down your debt faster.
 A company with a better reputation or higher visibility gets your name in front of more eventual-potential-customers.
-Plus, establishing yourself as someone who is moving, shaking and getting promoted in your industry easily translates into momentum for the launch of your own brand.
+Plus, establishing yourself as someone who is moving, shaking, and getting promoted in your industry easily translates into momentum for the launch of your own brand.

 When is the last time you went over and asked a friend in accounting what they were tackling that day?
 Or if you're an accountant, when is the last time you went and asked someone in marketing how they come up with creative content?
 Remember you will be ALL of the departments when you launch your venture.
 Learn as much as you can all day everyday.
 If your boss ticks everyone off, what can you learn for your future employees?
 If the company loses a large client or giant product order, why?
 How can you make sure you don’t make that mistake?